 From late August, you could catch a glimpse of them as the nights start to lengthen.
 For the best sightings, travel to Iceland in winter, between October and March.

-Auroras are one of the world’s most beautiful natural sights to behold.
+Auroras are one of the most distinctive natural phenomena visible from Iceland.

 The best way to see them is standing under a clear dark sky, free from city light pollution.
 This location would preferably be somewhere between the 65th and 72nd parallel north.
-That area is called the “Northern Lights Belt” because it has some of the strongest solar activity necessary to see the beautiful dancing lights.
+That area is called the “Northern Lights Belt” because it has some of the strongest solar activity necessary to see the aurora.

 Best time to visit Iceland for a road trip